swiftlang/swift-evolution/proposals/NNNN-async-stream-factory.md

 }
 ```

+## Source compatibility
+This change is additive and does not affect source compatibility.

+## Effect on ABI stability
+This change introduces new concurrency library ABI in the form of the two `makeStream` methods and `NewStream` structs, but it does not affect the ABI of existing declarations.

-## Source compatibility, Effect on ABI stability, Effect on API resilience
+## Effect on API resilience

-As this is an additive change, it should not have any compatibility, stability or resilience problems.
-The only potential problem would be if someone has already run into this shortcoming and decided to define their own `makeStream` methods.
+None; adding nested types and static methods is permitted by the existing resilience model.

 ## Alternatives considered

 ### Return a tuple instead of a concrete type
-My initial pitch was using a tuple as the return paramter of the factory;
+My initial pitch was using a tuple as the result type of the factory;
 however, I walked back on it since I think we can provide better documentation on
 the concrete type.
 Furthermore, it makes it more discoverable as well.